julenbhy/WASM-Benchmarks/README.md

 #### [Caesar-cipher:](https://github.com/julenbhy/WASM-Benchmarks/tree/main/Benchmarks/Caesar-cipher)
 &nbsp;&nbsp;&nbsp;&nbsp;The Caesar cipher is an ancient cipher which is made by shifting the letters of the alphabet by a set number.
 So a shift of -3, for example, would move each letter to the left by 3, such that A would become X and D would become A. For this package it also includes numbers and punctuation but the concept is the same.

 &nbsp;&nbsp;&nbsp;&nbsp;This benchmark has 3 different sizes available.
+C binaris